-The next step for your 72-Hour kits is personal hygiene items including toiletries, some sanitation items, bug spray and sunscreen.
+The next step for your 72-Hour kit is personal hygiene items including toiletries, some sanitation items, bug spray and sunscreen.
 These items would be difficult to be without during a disaster.
-It's important to keep these items small and lightweight, so they don't make your bags too heavy.
+It’s important to keep them small and lightweight.

 PERSONAL HYGIENE ITEMS FOR 72-HOUR KITS